 What to Do If You Are a Receiving Parent

-If you are a receiving parent who has not received legally owed child support, it’s vital to contact a St. Charles family law attorney right away.
+If you are a receiving parent who has not received legally owed child support, it’s vital to contact a St. Charles child support attorney right away.
 Your attorney can assess the situation and coordinate with the FSD if necessary to get the child support payments you’re owed.
 Both the FSD and the family court system of Missouri have a legal duty to protect the best interests of your children.
 This duty includes the enforcement of your child support order.
 If either you or your ex needs to adjust your child support order for any reason, such as a change in employment or a child’s development of a new medical condition, legal representation is essential.
 An attorney can help you navigate the court proceedings involved in changing a child support order.

 Unpaid child support is a serious matter.
 The Missouri FSD pursues claims of unpaid child support aggressively.
 Regardless of whether you are a paying parent with a legitimate reason why you cannot pay your child support or a receiving parent who knows your ex has the ability to pay yet refuses to do so, seeking reliable legal counsel in St. Charles is the best way to overcome these issues as quickly as possible.